tommasodotNET/distributed-dab-sk/README.md

 To configure and test Data API Builder, you need to [install the `dab cli`](https://learn.microsoft.com/en-us/azure/data-api-builder/how-to-install-cli).

-## How To
+## Configuring variables

 To get started with Data API Builder, refer to the [official documentation](https://learn.microsoft.com/en-us/azure/data-api-builder/).
+I am going to refer to Data API Builder as dab from now on.

 To run the project locally, you need to configure few variables in the appsettings:
 - the database connection string in the `appsettings.Development.json` file of `DataAPIBuilder.AI.AppHost` project: